TheDarkW3b/rbac/README.md

-# VRV Security - Role-Based Access Control System
+# Role-Based Access Control System

-VRV Security is a Spring Boot-based Role-Based Access Control (RBAC) system designed for managing user roles and access permissions.
+It's a Spring Boot-based Role-Based Access Control (RBAC) system designed for managing user roles and access permissions.
 The system supports multiple roles, including **User**, **Moderator**, and **Admin**, with varying levels of access to designated endpoints.

 ## Features